ruricolist/overlord/README.md

    precisely specify their dependencies and re-run tests only when necessary.

+3. [Vernacular][].
+Provides a module system for embedding languages, with arbitrary syntaxes, into Common Lisp systems.

 ## Parallelism

 One thing that might not be obvious about Redo-style build systems is